 Below we have listed some signs that the Tesla Model S you are inspecting may have been in an accident:

 - Bent or broken parts underneath the car – Check to see if everything is straight underneath the vehicle and watch out for any replaced parts.
-Take a good look at all the suspension, steering and exhaust components for damage.
+Take a good look at all the suspension and steering components for damage.

 - Corrosion – Could be a sign that the Model S you are looking at has been in an crash or has some other sort of issue.